johannschopplich/nuxt-api-party/docs/guides/caching-strategies.md

 ### Refresh Cached Data

-When using in-memory caching, to refresh cached data, you need to call the `clear` function to invalidate the cache, then call the `refresh` function to fetch fresh data from the server.
+When using in-memory caching, call the `clear` function to invalidate the cache, then call `refresh` to fetch fresh data from the server.

 ```ts
 // Refresh cached data